Snider/snider/README.md

 Why do I own these?* id.pgp, private.pgp, public.pgp, wallet.pgp

-Not a dig at my domain registrar; just every security professional who knew about the tld and did nothing; Who is watch out for us then?
+Not a dig at my domain registrar; just every security professional who knew about the tld and did nothing; Who is watching out for us? thought someone was...

 Why, Why, Why?